-In the case of metallic materials is the influence of structure and temperature given Mathiessen rule that the resistivity can be divided into two components:
+In the case of metallic materials, the influence of structure and temperature is given by the Mathiessen rule that the resistivity can be divided into two components:

-where ρS is a component depends only on the structure and composition is related to the metal and its processing technology and does not depend on temperature.
-On the other hand component ρT is a part dependent only on temperature.
+where ρS is a component that depends only on the structure and composition is related to the metal and its processing technology and does not depend on temperature.
+On the other hand, component ρT is a component that depends only on temperature.
 The alloy has a structural component usually more influential than the pure metals, alloys, because most shows less dependence on temperature change in resistance than pure metals.

-With increasing temperature in the metal increased the amplitude of thermal motion of atoms, reduces mean time between collisions of electrons with thermal lattice vibrations, and thus leads to the growth of resistivity with temperature.
-Since the range of measured temperatures, that R = ρ.L/S, where L (the length of the conductor) and S (cross-sectional area) are constant, the increase in electrical resistance can be expressed using a simplified formula:
+With increasing temperature in the metal increases the amplitude of thermal motion of atoms, reduces the mean time between collisions of electrons with thermal lattice vibrations, and thus leads to the growth of resistivity with temperature.
+Since the range of measured temperatures, that , where L (the length of the conductor) and S (cross-sectional area) are constant, the increase in electrical resistance can be expressed using a simplified formula:

 |t||[°C]||– temperature at the end of the measurement|

 |t0||[°C]||– temperature at the start of the measurement|